firmata/protocol/protocol.md

 Following are SysEx commands used in this version of the protocol:
 ```
 RESERVED               0x00-0x0F // The first 16 bytes are reserved for custom commands
                                  // (provide link to section describing custom commands)
+ENCODER_DATA                0x61 // reply with encoders current positions
 ANALOG_MAPPING_QUERY        0x69 // ask for mapping of analog to pin numbers
 ANALOG_MAPPING_RESPONSE     0x6A // reply with mapping info
 CAPABILITY_QUERY            0x6B // ask for supported modes and resolution of all pins